antaripJKashyap/Digital-Strategy-Assistant/docs/deploymentGuide.md

 ```

 **Deploy CDK stack**
 You may run the following command to deploy the stacks all at once.
 Again, replace `<your-profile-name>` with the appropriate AWS profile used earlier.
-Also replace `<your-stack-prefix>` with the appropriate stack prefix, and `<your-model-id>` with the selected bedrock model id.
+Also replace `<your-stack-prefix>` with the appropriate stack prefix.

 The stack prefix will be prefixed onto the physical names of the resources created during deployment.